jellevos/scicrypt/scicrypt-bigint/README.md

 - `set_bit_leaky` and `clear_bit_leaky`
 - `is_probably_prime_leaky`

+**Warning: Additions currently leak the carry.
+We are working on overcoming this limitation.**

 To make code easier to read, one can call `leak()` on an `UnsignedInteger` to get a `LeakyUnsignedInteger` that supports overloaded operators for leaky operations.

 We are unsure about random number generation.